Eden Sassoon On Lisa Rinna’s Comments About Kim Richards: ‘I Was Slightly Shocked’

 — Eden Sassoon (@sassEden) January 19, 2017

 “Here we are again, Lisa Rinna and I getting deep, fast.
 This year is all about the #LightningBolt.
 It’s a symbol that shocks, brings light, and creates energy to whatever it hits.
 By now you know I’m big on #Energy.
 And #DUH, I bought those pants #RetailTherapy.
-Rinna was bringing her own lightning bolt to the conversation,” Eden Sassoon explains in her Bravo blog for The Real Housewives of Beverly Hills.
+Rinna was bringing her own lightning bolt to the conversation,” Eden Sassoon explained on her Bravo blog for The Real Housewives of Beverly Hills.

 While Eden Sassoon knows something about addiction, she was surprised that Lisa would talk about Kim’s problems out in the open, especially considering they are no longer friends.
-They have never gotten along and things got heated during game night, when Richards didn’t want to talk about her problems and Rinna brought up her arrests as a low blow.
+They have never gotten along, and things got heated during game night when Richards didn’t want to talk about her problems and Rinna brought up her arrests as a low blow.
 While Eden Sassoon kept silent during the discussions, she could see that there are some issues that Richards hasn’t addressed yet.

 “You can even see it on my face during our talk that I was slightly shocked.
 Saying that Kim was close to death?
 How can you not be shocked?
 I don’t think that Kim is close to death.
 I think she just needs to tap into her higher power to find her truth.
 However, as addicts, we are close to death at any point.
 You never know what could happen, so I didn’t look at Rinna’s comment as being malicious.
-I just understood what she meant,” Eden Sassoon explains in her Bravo blog for The Real Housewives of Beverly Hills.
+I just understood what she meant,” Eden Sassoon explained on her Bravo blog for The Real Housewives of Beverly Hills.

 MON! @sassEden is here and is dishing on #RHOBH!
 Don’t miss her at 10a/9c on @hallmarkchannel! pic.twitter.com/4alk3r73aR